Geodatabase Design and Modeling Workshop

 Workshop format: approximately 50% lecture, 50% hands on training via guided lab exercises completed individually on computers.

-By attending this course, participants will:
+By attending this course, participants:

 subtypes, topology,relationship classes, and annotation.